Initiate a Real-Time Payments request

 To retrieve the status of an RTP request, you will need the following:

-- A registered and fully onboarded Developer Account on the J.P.
+- A registered and fully onboarded developer account on the J.P.
 Morgan Payments Developer Portal.

 - An active project that provides you with the credentials used to make a request.